What Makes a Good Doctor Response? A Study on Text-Based Telemedicine: Bibliographical References

-Importantly, we focus on observable, surface-level attributes of doctors' responses, features that can be measured and acted upon, rather than attempting to assess medical correctness.
+Importantly, we do not attempt to assess medical correctness, we strictly focus on observable, surface-level attributes of doctors' responses, features that can be measured and acted upon.
+We also do not include the patient question text in our analysis.

-We extract features related to readability and form (e.g., length and structure), psycholinguistic signals (e.g., LIWC categories), and metadata linked to the patient, doctor and question.
+We extract features related to readability and form (e.g., length and structure), psycholinguistic signals (e.g., LIWC categories), and metadata linked to the patient groups, doctors and questions.
 We then train a gradient-boosting model to predict patient feedback, choosing it as a strong and simple baseline that supports post-hoc interpretability.
-To understand what the model learns, we use SHAP \cite{shap} to quantify global feature importance and provide local explanations for individual interactions, highlighting which response characteristics most strongly drive predicted satisfaction and how these effects vary across patient and doctor subgroups.
+To understand what the model learns, we use SHAP \cite{shap} to quantify global feature importance and provide local explanations for individual interactions, highlighting which response characteristics most strongly influence predicted satisfaction and how these effects vary across patient and doctor subgroups.